Biggest winners and losers from the Fed’s interest rate hike

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The Fed’s decision comes as inflation rages in the U.S. economy at some of the highest annual rates in 40 years, reaching 8.2 percent in September following an 8.3 percent report in August.
-With the Fed hitting the brakes on an overheated economy, the main question for many market watchers is how much further will the Fed raise rates and whether these moves eventually spill over into a recession.
+The Fed’s decision comes as inflation hit 6 percent year over year in February, still among the highest levels in decades, though falling from its 2022 highs.
+With the Fed continuing to hit the brakes on an overheated economy, the main question for many market watchers is how much further will the Fed raise rates and how deep an ensuing recession could become.

-Besides raising interest rates, the Fed is also selling off huge chunks of its bond portfolio, recently doubling its monthly sales to $95 billion in September.
+Besides raising interest rates, the Fed has also been selling off huge chunks of its bond portfolio.
 As the Fed runs off its balance sheet, the move helps drain liquidity from the financial system in an effort to slow inflation.

-As the Fed continues to pursue what appears to be a longer period of raising rates, here are the winners and losers from its latest decision.
+As the Fed continues to raise rates, here are the winners and losers from its latest decision.

 Savers looking to maximize their earnings from interest should consider turning to online banks or the top credit unions, where rates are typically much better than those offered by traditional banks.